py5coding/py5book/integrations/trimesh.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-When we run this, the strawberry will slowly rotate along its main axis.
+When we run this, the Strawberry will rotate along its main axis.

 ```{code-cell} ipython3
 ---